danbq2289/RL_Agario/README.md

 - get speed, initial size, food mass, etc. from config. (done)
 - weighted average position in player (done)

-- player with multiple cells
+- player with multiple cells (done)
-- splitting
+- splitting (done)

-- self-collission
+- self-collission (done)

 - multiple players
 - eating other players

+- viruses
+- W foods
+- duplicating viruses

 optional:
 - more order in config: pass params to game, player instead of creating a config (might not be good)
 - the action right now is (mouse pos, do_splitting), might change to either mouse_pos or do_splitting, but this is harder to work with

+- the movement equations are done per frame, so if FPS is changed then the equations change a lot. maybe correct this. not necessary.